UK Council for Psychotherapy

 Choosing Our Partner Right from the beginning, some of us may want to change our partner, which may point to our earlier need for our "caregiving" to be different.
 Two people with a secure attachment style tend to have a level of reciprocity between each other and this may be less true if one person has a secure attachment style with someone who doesn't.
 When two people with a dismissing relationship style get together, there may be a denial of need.
 And when two preoccupied people as a couple get together, there may be competing needs, much of which can seem impossible to put into words, yet get evoked in one another.
 When one person has a dismissing style and the other preoccupied, there can be both a complementary way of relating and polarisation (see also Relationship Dances - Pushing & Pulling).
 If we have insufficiently separated from our parents, unresolved attachment, bonding issues with our parents or "caregivers" may continue to affect our choice of partner and capacity for interdependence.
 It can be challenging, yet rewarding, for a couple to find helpful, supportive ways forward together, talk about what works, what doesn't, owning our own unresolved parts (see also Unconscious Communication In Relationship Or Marriage), find ways to no longer traumatise each other, be empathic and to heal each other through love as we develop secure emotional connection.
 The counselling and psychotherapy can explore the nature of our relationship style, ways of developing other styles (see also Potential To Heal Our Relationship Or Marriage - Considerations), which help us now.
 (See also Searching For Love, A Soulmate)

 Therapy For Attachment Issues, Experiencing Secure, Internal Attachment It is understandable that we may find it hard to love ourself, others, self-soothe, self-regulate, cannot connect with others when we haven't come from a loving, secure, early environment.
-The therapeutic relationship can be a containing space, secure base to explore our own experiences of attachment, how we can learn through our relationship system and what happens to our desire to be securely attached.
+When we experience insecure attachment (e.g. ambivalent, avoidant, disorganised attachment style) we are likely to fee unloved, left out, rejected, lonely.
+The therapeutic relationship can be a containing space, secure base to explore our own experiences of attachment, linking our current experiences to early loses, exploring how we learn through our relationship system and what happens to our desire to be securely attached.
+Mourning what wasn't there for us - what we missed, can be part of the attachment therapy process as we soften our defences.
 Mentalising (from attachment theory) can also support us.
 Over time therapy can be a platform to feel secure inside our self, so any deficits which affect us now can be reparative - as we bring these into consciousness, integrating our past and present.
-The therapy for attachment issues explores our relationship patterns, relating states and how we can allow for the possibilities of new experiences, secure attachments, so we can not only think about how these attachment experiences have shaped us, but also develop ways of becoming more secure in our relationships and develop relationships in the future and able to regulate our emotions, so our loving adult self becomes a secure base for our young parts, inner child.
+The therapy for attachment issues explores our relationship patterns, relating states and how we can allow for the possibilities of new experiences, secure attachments, so we can not only think about how these attachment experiences have shaped us, but also develop ways of becoming more secure in our relationships, develop relationships in the future and are able to regulate our emotions, so our loving adult self becomes a secure base for our young parts, inner child.
 In vulnerable moments, we may need to support ourself with self-compassion, which is at the heart of the secure, internal attachment.
 The relationship counselling may also explore what attachments we are willing to let go of.
 (See also The Need For Secure Emotional Connection - Healing From Our Early Attachment Wounds, Lack of Bonding) The body and the brain have a natural ability to heal, and our brain is capable of visualising experiences of comfort, closeness, and acceptance that evoke similar somatic and emotional sensations associated with early secure attachment.
-Attachment issues therapy for some may therefore also include visualising, practising self-acceptance, closeness, bringing our self back home (re-owning all the aspects of us that may have been cut off), fully inhabiting our body, our self, being grounded, anchored, so we gain a sense of comfort, internal warmth and safety.
+When we feel threatened, our attachment behaviours become triggered (where we either amplify or minimise our feelings), reducing our capacity to be open, explorative.
+Attachment issues therapy for some may therefore also include visualising, practising self-acceptance, closeness, bringing our self back home (re-owning all the aspects of us that may have been cut off and recognising our protective attachment behaviours, so we own, express our vulnerability), fully inhabiting our body, our self, being grounded, anchored, so we gain a sense of comfort, internal warmth and safety.

 Addictive Element To Certain Attachment Styles Through our addictive behaviour some of us may have an attachment to love addiction, abusive relationships (be enmeshed, codependent), to food, alcohol, pornography, gaming, money, religion, perfectionism, etc. as if our addiction becomes our primary soother, that our attachment behaviour, seeks bonding, soothing, security through our addiction of choice.
 We may take comfort from the experience of our habit or addiction, enjoying the rituals we have associated with our addiction.
 It can be as if we make more sense of our self in relationship to the connections we make with our addiction yet have less sense of our self.
 We may struggle to feel anchored in our self, reliable, accessible without our addiction.

-Our Internal Working Model Sometimes it can be as if we are living our life from an often unconscious script, with roles we take up in relationships.
+Our Internal Working Model Sometimes it can be as if we are living our life from an often unconscious script, with roles we take up in relationships (including the partners we unconsciously choose through our internal working models, which can predict our future attachment figures).
 Our internal working model (a term used by John Bowlby, informed by how in our very early years we learn how the world functions by how we affect others and they us - which inform our expectations, behaviours now) may include our theories about the world, how we interpret and evaluate situations affecting our feelings, self-beliefs and believing in ourself.
 Having secure internal objects, updating our working model may be important so we can get our own dependency needs met, increase our flexibility about meeting others' dependency needs, be empathic.
 Utilising our abilities to mentalise may help us be in touch with and move from what was initially embedded in us, changing our stance towards previous experiences, which can also influence the nature of these experiences and future ones.
 We may want to explore mechanisms where change and transformation best happens for us, so we can have some measure of freedom from our past, be in contact with our emerging self with up to date perceptions of ourself and the world.
 The therapy may therefore explore our internal working model - our template of attachment style (see also Templates We May Have Created), which forms the way we relate with other attachment figures in our adult life, how we think, feel, react (see also Early Unconscious Agreements, Beliefs).
 The therapy may also look at ways that de-construct our patterns of attachment in the past, so we can build new ones in the present.
 This may also include any negative interactions, integrating aspects of our previous experiences, which we may have cut off from, so we are able to self-reflect and check the weighting we put on things.
 The counselling and psychotherapy may include exploring how we may feel more secure inside ourselves, are able to soothe ourselves and regulate our feelings, how we might find healthy security in others.
-The therapy helps facilitate ways we can gain new insight, liberating ourself from restricted attachment patterns (see also Potential To Heal Our Relationship Or Marriage - Considerations), exploring how we have become who we are, but also how we can change who we have become, integrating what we may have previously not remembered, disowned, cut off from - often picked up through our physical feelings carrying deeper emotions.
+The therapy helps facilitate ways we can gain new insight, liberating ourself from restricted attachment patterns in the way we think, make decisions, feel, react and navigate through life (see also Potential To Heal Our Relationship Or Marriage - Considerations), exploring how we have become who we are, but also how we can change who we have become, integrating what we may have previously not remembered, disowned, cut off from - often picked up through our physical feelings carrying deeper emotions.
 (See also How We See The World)

 The Parenting Style We May Have Received & Behaviour Affecting Our Early History Consistently responsive - we are likely to have experienced an empathic yet autonomous "caregiver" able to mentalise, who was present, reliable, attuned and responsive in a sensitive way, able to intuit and read our mind, think from our point of view, cope with our experiences, range of positive and negative emotions, able to manage separations, losses without over-dramatising them, support our autonomy and value us.
 These experiences enable us to have a legacy of feeling deserving of love.
 (See also Our First Relationship - Early Connections & Bonding Patterns)